5 legends of Iceland's Mythology

-Authenticated images for some, unique legend for others, no one has ever lifted the veil on this mystery.
+Authenticated images for some, unique legends for others, no one has ever lifted the veil on this mystery.

 The Álfhól dollhouses

-Wherever you are in Iceland, whether in a populated city or in the heart of an unusual nature with supernatural looks, you will probably meet álfhól.
+Wherever you are in Iceland, whether in a populated city or in the heart of an unusual nature with supernatural looks, you will probably see some álfhól.

 These are small wooden houses that people build for the elves who live there.
 You can even see very small churches, created for the purpose of converting the elves to Christianity.
 These elven mansions range from the simplest to the most elaborate.

-Don't forget to take lots of pictures for your friends at home, it's unlikely they’ve already have seen this kind of little house, no bigger than our legs.
+Don't forget to take lots of pictures of your friends at home, it's unlikely they’ve already have seen this kind of little house, no bigger than our legs.

 It was said that it was the home of an ogress who was fishing for trout and threatening those who approach too close.
 A group of travelers was camping near the river when one of the group's teenagers threw a stone into it.

 She snuck into the boy's tent, rushed over, and started dragging him by the feet.
-The boy's friends woke up, grabbed his arms and started a bitter struggle to save his life.
-The boy kept his life but was terribly injured.
+The boy's friends woke up, grabbed his arms, and started a bitter struggle to save his life.
+The boy survived but was terribly injured.
 It should be noted, however, that ogres and ogresses are less widespread than trolls in Icelandic folklore.

 Gullfoss and the gold chest